 Contact a Coweta County truck accident attorney for a free consultation

 Trucks drivers have a duty to drive in a safe manner at all times, and there is no excuse for negligent or reckless driving especially in construction zones or other potentially dangerous areas.
 If you have suffered injury in a truck accident due to a negligent or unsafe truck driver, an experienced Coweta County truck accident lawyer can help you hold that driver liable for all of your accident-related losses.
-Do not hesitate to call (770) 487-8999 to schedule a free consultation with the Law Offices of Shane Smith today.
+Do not hesitate to call (770) 487-8999 to schedule a free consultation with Shane Smith Law today.